keu/docs/astro/install-aws.md

 - `ap-east-1` - Asia Pacific (Hong Kong)
 - `me-south-1` - Middle East (Bahrain)

-If you're setting up your first Cluster in any of these regions, you need to complete the additional setup as described in [Create a Cluster](create-cluster.md#additional-setup-for-aws-regions-that-are-disabled-by-default).
+If you're setting up your first Cluster in any of these regions, you need to complete the additional setup described in [Create a Cluster](create-cluster.md#additional-setup-for-aws-regions-that-are-disabled-by-default).

 :::
 </TabItem>
 </Tabs>